 Master of Arts in Teaching

-Program students will complete a full-time course of graduate study to complete the master’s degree and requirements to earn a recommendation for a Montana Class 2 Teaching License in a compressed time period (elementary 14 months, secondary 12 months).
-The MAT is offered online, with the exception of one, seven-day residency during the summer, so that our participants can remain in their communities.
+MAT students will complete a comprehensive course of graduate study to complete the master’s degree and requirements to earn a recommendation for a Montana Class 1 Teaching License.
+The MAT is offered online, with the exception of one required, seven-day residency in Bozeman during the summer, so that our participants can remain in their communities.
 Licensure options for the MAT are:

 - Online - Study from your home community

 - If hired as a teacher-of-record, field experience can be completed in your own classroom

 - Experiential and field based – graduate students work with K-12 students from their first semester in the program

 - Rural focused, with the culminating capstone course titled “Reflective Inquiry in Rural Education”